 According to the Baystate dietitian, foot additives are commonly used for a variety of purposes from improving the overall taste, texture and appearance of food to added nutrition and food preservation.

-“Panera tends to make food fresh every day, and will need to continue to do so, because without preservatives, food doesn’t stay fresh as long.
-I think it’s great that they are willing to step up to the plate and make this commitment,” said Sullivan.
+“Panera tends to make food fresh every day and will need to continue to do so, because without preservatives, food doesn’t stay fresh as long.
+I think it’s great that they are willing to step up to the plate and make this commitment,” Sullivan said.

-The Baystate dietitian said it’s important to always look at the Nutrition Facts label to learn the amount of calories and the nutritional values of the foods you eat, as well as to look at the ingredients listing and to realize that many ingredients have different names such as salt, which can also go by sodium benzoate, disodium or monosodium glutamate.
+The Baystate dietitian said it’s important to always look at the Nutrition Facts label to learn the amount of calories and the nutritional values of the foods you eat, as well as to look at the ingredients listing.
+Many ingredients have different names such as salt, which can also go by sodium benzoate, disodium or monosodium glutamate.